M66B/FairEmail/FAQ.md

 In the three-dots *more* message menu there is an item to create a rule for a received message with the most common conditions filled in.

+The POP3 protocol does not support setting keywords and moving or copying messages.

 Using rules is a pro feature.

 <br />